fanx-dev/fanx/doc/DiffFantom.md

 The Fantom sys pod divided into three pod: sys, std, reflect They written in Fantom with little native code.

+It's more portable to write a new backend platforms.
+Future targets might include Objective-C for the iPhone, the LLVM, WebAssembly.

 ### Static Namespace ###
 FanCore allow same name static slots through inheritance.
 ```